 Associate Professor Lisa J. Laplante, the center’s director, teaches courses on human rights, transitional justice, and international law.

 With the Center for International Law and Policy, students can immerse themselves in the practice of international law.
-Through the curriculum you’ll build both expertise and empathy, as well as real-world skills.
-And you’ll have the opportunity to gain first-hand experience in international legal issues such as:
+Through the curriculum and special Center-sponsored events, you’ll build both expertise and empathy.
+And you’ll have the opportunity to gain first-hand experience—and real-world skills—in international legal issues such as:

 - Business and Human Rights

 New England Law also offers a wealth of international law studies and opportunities for aspiring international lawyers, including an International Law concentration, Immigration Law certificate program, and more.

 CILP Field Placements and International Externships

 Spend a full semester doing the work of a real international lawyer in an epicenter of the international legal community.
 CILP sponsors semester-long for-credit externships in international law with the U.S. State Department, the International Bar Association, the International Criminal Court, the Special Tribunal for Lebanon at The Hague, and more.